Birkin bag: Crafting and design

 According to a 2014 estimate, Hermès produced 70,000 Birkin bags that year.
 The bag is highly coveted, and as of 2006 was reputed to have a waiting list of up to six years.
 The rarity of these bags is purportedly to increase demand by collectors.
 According to an analyst quoted by The New York Times in 2019, there are more than one million Birkin bags on the market, while a resale boutique in Miami has sold more than US$60 million worth of used Birkin bags in five years.
 In 2020, retail prices started at US$11,400 for a Birkin 25 bag.

+The Birkin Faubourg is a limited-edition version of the Birkin created in 2019.
+The Faubourg, measuring 20 cm in width, is a three-dimensional architectural tribute to Hermès's historic headquarters located at 24 rue du Faubourg Saint-Honoré in Paris.
+The Birkin Faubourg has become one of the most coveted handbags in the world, surpassing the legendary Birkin Himalaya in both desirability and secondary market value.

+As part of the successful expansion of the collection Hermès Birkin Styling launches limited collections of styled Birkin bags, inspired by iconic Paris addresses.
+In 2026, a new launch is planned for the Faubourg collection, which will present a contemporary interpretation of the series with expansion of the size range and new color palettes.

+The upcoming Birkin 30 cm collection will include six exclusive color variations: Black (Noir), Etoupe Togo, Chalk (Craie) Togo, Rose Sakura, Pewter (Étain) Togo and Gold (Or) Togo.
+Each bag will be complemented by the characteristic architectural design featuring three windows, this time reproducing the iconic Avenue George V building in Paris.